rpoleski/MulensModel/documents/MM_v2.md

 ### Minor changes:
  * Delete ModelParamters.pi\_E and leave pi\_E\_N and pi\_E\_E - it's not really used and just complicates the code inside
  * Remove ModelParameters.as\_dict() because it's the same as ModelParameters.parameters
- * ephemerides\_file -> ephemeris\_file
+ * ephemerides\_file -> ephemeris\_file - maybe
  * Model.plot\_\* - remove \_list parameters etc.
  * Model.get\_residuals should have keyword phot\_fmt, not type to be consistent with other functions
- * Model.set\_datasets and .datasets - make sure it's allways a list even if only single MulensData object is provided
+ * Model.set\_datasets and .datasets - make sure it's always a list even if only single MulensData object is provided

 ### Yet unsorted/undecided:
  * check all NotImplementedError and maybe remove some functions/options
  * new class for a collection of datasets to make looping over datasets easier; also there will be data\_ref defined
- * VBBL and AC in subdirs of source/MulensModel/ for easier install
+ * VBBL and AC in subdirs of source/MulensModel/ for easier install ?
  * stop updating data\_ref in Model
  * the same order of arguments in plotting functions (if possible)
  * Model.magnification has parameter gamma - shouldn't it be bandpass?